mxwilson/c-utils/login-inotifyd/old/login-notifyd/README.md

 ## Synopsis

-Login-notifyd - A simple daemon that detects SSH logins and e-mails notifications using mailx and SSMPT.
+Login-notifyd - A daemon that detects SSH logins and e-mails notifications using mailx and SSMPT.
 Root access is required.

 ## Installation